Metal-on-metal hip replacement Q & A

 - For implants with an ODEP 10A rating, follow-up should be at 1 and 7 years and then every 3 years.

 - For all others, follow-up should be annually for the first 5 years, then every 2 years until 10 years post-operative, and then every 3 years.

 - functional assessment (Oxford hip score) in all cases

 - blood metal ion measurement in most cases

 - MRI or ultrasound in patients with deteriorating function or rising blood metal ion levels.

 Functional assessment can be done by a telephone conversation or questionnaire.
 This will usually be carried out by your surgeon or another healthcare professional from the hospital where you had the surgery.

 What will happen if there's damage to the hip?

 Not all pains and problems are due to your body's reaction to metal debris.
 Other causes of pain that can affect all types of hip replacement include loosening, wear and infection.
-If there's damage to your hip then you’ll need revision surgery in which the metal-on-metal implants will be removed and new ones inserted.
+If there's damage to your hip, or a strong likelihood that damage will develop, then you’ll need revision surgery in which the metal-on-metal implants will be removed and new ones inserted.
 This may also involve fitting a femoral stem to fix the ball onto (in a total hip replacement).
 If you already have a stem in place and it’s well fixed and undamaged, then this can often be saved.
 Your surgeon will discuss this with you.

 How would I find out when a type of hip has been recalled?